ILIAS-eLearning/ILIAS/Modules/Exercise/PRIVACY.md

 This documentation does not warrant completeness or correctness.
-Please report any missing or wrong information using the [ILIAS issue tracker](https://mantis.ilias.de) or contribute a fix via [Pull Request](docs/development/contributing.md#pull-request-to-the-repositories).
+Please report any missing or wrong information using the [ILIAS issue tracker](https://mantis.ilias.de) or contribute a fix via [Pull Request](../../docs/development/contributing.md#pull-request-to-the-repositories).

 ## Integrated Services

-- The Exercise Module component employs the following services, please consult the respective privacy.mds
+- The Exercise component employs the following services, please consult the respective privacy.mds
     - The **Learning Progress** service manages data on access time specifically last time, number of accesses and the progress status specifically in progress, completed for each user accessing the object.
     - The **Metadata** service contains two branches: LOM and custom metdata.
 The LOM offers storing person dates like author.
 Custom metadata do contain user-created metadata sets which may contain personal data, which must be individually checked in the global administration.)
     - The **Object** service stores the account which created the